Action Française: Influence on national syndicalism and fascism

 In the books Neither Right nor Left and The Birth of Fascist Ideology, Zeev Sternhell claimed that Action française influenced national syndicalism and, consequently, fascism.

 According to Sternhell, national syndicalism was formed by the combination between the integral nationalism of Action française and the revolutionary syndicalism of Georges Sorel.
 National syndicalism spread to Italy, and was later a part of the doctrine of Italian fascist movement.

 In France, national syndicalism influenced the non-conformists of the 1930s.
 Based on the views of the non-conformists themselves, Sternhell argued that the non-conformists were actually a French form of fascism.

 René Rémond's classification

-Although it supported the Orléanist branch, according to historian René Rémond's categorization of French right-wing families, it would be closer to the legitimist branch, characterized by a complete rejection of all changes to France since the 1789 French Revolution.
+Although it supported the Orléanist branch, according to historian René Rémond's categorization of French right-wing groups, AF would be closer to the legitimist branch, characterized by a complete rejection of all changes to France since the 1789 French Revolution.
 According to Rémond, supporters of the Orléanist branch tended to favour economic liberalism.